Last updated August 2020.

 As a general rule, use person-first language to acknowledge that people and communities are more than their HIV status, their substance use, etc.

-- Avoid: HIV-positive people, HIV-infected people, HIV patients
+- Use: People living with HIV.
+Avoid: HIV-positive people, HIV-infected people, HIV patients.

-- Use: Person who uses drugs, people who inject drugs
+- Use: Person who uses drugs, people who inject drugs.
+Avoid: Drug users, injection drug users

-That said, people-first language is not always the best choice.
+That said, person-first language is not always the best choice.
 For example, replacing the phrase “sex workers” with “people who exchange sex for money” puts the people first, but it may not reflect their experience and the language they use to describe themselves.
+Pay attention to the ways people and communities refer to themselves—and how they prefer to be described by people outside their community—and stay curious about how that language changes over time.

 Creating antiracist content

-Decolonize Stories—Seek, learn, share and affirm the distinct histories of BIPOC [Black, Indigenous, and People of Color] communities; and unlearn dominant narratives.
+“Decolonize Stories: Seek, learn, share, and affirm the distinct histories of BIPOC [Black, Indigenous, and People of Color] communities; and unlearn dominant narratives.”

 —The BIPOC Project

-. . .
+“. . .
 [R]ace is not a risk factor for disease, but a proxy for the risk conferred by exposure to racism and structural inequity.
-Race represents a social determinant of health; it does not signal genetic predisposition to disease.
+Race represents a social determinant of health; it does not signal genetic predisposition to disease.”

 —Anti Racism for Medical Educators